paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Simon
+title: Patio Replacement
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+John's team arrived on time and worked meticulously to take up our old patio and replace it with a lovely new one.
+All work was discussed and completed as agreed.